042. Clippy, The F*cking Clown

 This started with the earliest products based on an animated helper that were developed in the early 1990s and released while I was working as Technical Assistant, so I was quite familiar with the above routine.
 Then Microsoft’s focus was on bringing software and PCs to children and like all products for children, the general theory of education told us that products needed to be fun, engaging, and immersive, and different from business-oriented or grownup products.

 A pair of products were developed together for Windows 3, Creative Writer and Fine Artist, a kid-oriented word-processor and drawing program.
 While these products were nominally about the basics of productivity, they were part of an entire animated world called Imaginopolis hosted by the ever-present guide, McZee, a lanky purple humanoid.
-It is easy to be dismissive of the products, but in fact they featured enormous feature-depth for the time.
+It is easy to be dismissive of the products, but in fact they contained enormous feature-depth for the time.
 McZee was more than just a helper, but essentially the full user interface for the products.
 All the actions were directed through McZee.

 Measuring success in the new Microsoft Kids line was difficult because the unit sales weren’t spectacular and because everything was new and the company was determined to stick with it (remember the Microsoft reputation for taking three versions to get something right).
 The spiritual successor to these two products was an even greater product risk as it was not just for kids, but for the home.
 The problem that needed solving was that people were buying home computers, but lacked software to do home things, like keep lists, write letters, track to-do items, and calendars.
 While there were business packages that did that, the general theory was that software for the home needed to be more friendly and approachable, especially because those not skilled in business computers would use it.

 The Consumer Division where Microsoft Kids software came from was filled with people on a mission to bring software to a broader audience.
 One of those was Karen Fries (KarenFr) who was the lead advocate and pioneer for the use of what was widely known in academic circles as social interface.
 Karen was co-leading program management for these new products and was deeply immersed in the cutting-edge technology.
 She was a co-author of a 1994 paper “Seductive interfaces: satisfying a mass audience” with some of the early work in the area.
 Other authors on the paper were Stanford researchers, Clifford Nass and Byron Reeves.
 This was serious work with some depth.
 Nass and Reeves (who would later consult with our efforts in Office) developed the work into a book The Media Equation: How People Treat Computers, Television, and New Media Like Real People and Places.
 Their research developed and provided evidence of a core thesis that humans “treat computers, televisions, and new media as real people and places” and beyond that, humans develop models for interacting with technology and media based on how those works are designed.
 At the extreme, this explained frustration and fear of computers because of the general belief that computers are smarter than people and so interacting with them took on the traits of interacting with a much smarter and less tolerant human.
 This is what Karen, along with her co-leader (and designer) Barry Linnet (BarryL) set out to fix in developing Microsoft Bob, codename Utopia.
-No strangers to making easy to use software, Karen and Barry co-led the creation of Microsoft Publisher, a very successful and much-loved entry into what was known as desktop publishing (newsletters, certificates, menus, signs, etc.), aimed at home and small business users.
+No strangers to making easy to use software, Karen and Barry co-led the creation of Microsoft Publisher, a very successful and much-loved entry into what was known as desktop publishing, a tool for creating newsletters, certificates, menus, signs, etc. aimed at home and small business users.

 Like McZee, Microsoft Bob was an immersive environment.
 The experience, however, was less kid and more home.
 It was still animated, and it was still fun.
 Bob was the smiley face that occupied the middle letter O of the name, though within the software an ever-present puppy acted as the assistant and guide for using the many modules of the product.
 Each module was depicted as a place to click on in the home—click on a phone index for contacts, a pad of paper to write a letter, a checkbook for finances, a globe for a geography quiz (gosh, that was such a BillG thing), and so on.
 The software had even more depth than the previous products.
 As an example, a typical home letter-writing effort might be a complaint to an airline for lost luggage.
 Bob not only contained samples, but even maintained a list of airlines and addresses that it would use to pre-populate a complaint letter (and this is before the internet).